-Lately I have started way too many days without spending time with God.
+Lately, I have started way too many days without spending time with God.
 Sometimes it’s because I get up too late to do that first thing.
-Other times I just rush into my day because I think it’ll take to long to spend time with God.
+Other times I just rush into my day because I think it’ll take too long to spend time with God.

-Even on the days I do make the time to spend with God, I feel like I’m not very focused.
-My thoughts tend to stray and I feel like I’m not really connecting with God.
+Even on the days I make the time to spend with God, I feel like I’m not very focused.
+My thoughts tend to stray, and I feel like I’m not really connecting with God.

 A few months ago, a lady I follow on Instagram, Amy Hale, posted how she stays focused during her quiet time with God.
 She calls it her Daily Morning Journal Page.
 As she shared more about it, I realized that this was something I could adapt for my own use to help me focus in the morning.

 There are seven elements to the page.